 The Framework Agreement provides these First Nations with all the legal status and powers needed to manage and govern their lands and resources.
 While First Nations will not be able to sell their land, they will be able to lease or develop their lands and resources, subject to any limits imposed by their own community in laws and Land Codes.

-Registration of Interests Canada will maintain a First Nations Land Register to record all documents respecting interests in the reserve lands of these 14 First Nations.
+Registration of Interests: Canada will maintain a First Nations Land Register to record all documents respecting interests in the reserve lands of Signatory Members to the Framework Agreement.